jose99fdp/r136/docs/README.md

 python start.py
 ```

-To run yandaai with ezLocalai, use the `--with-ezlocalai` flag:
+To run Yanda AI with ezLocalai, use the `--with-ezlocalai` flag:

 ```bash
 python start.py --with-ezlocalai true